koord-live/koord-jamulus/tools/apple/cert_secret_generation.md

 - Download as .cer file (x509)
 - In macOS, double-click to import to keychain
   - use login rather than Local
+  - MUST appear in "My Certificates" section!!
+So that you can export an identity (including private key)
+  - if NOT appearing in "My Certificates" - import an existing valid p12 with password
 - Export this certificate now as .p12
   - Set password
   - copy password val as `MAC_CERT_PWD` to GITHUB secrets